MooMooHorse/moomoohorse.github.io/docs/_posts/2023-06-07-ransomware-attack-pattern.md

 #### More explanation on fragmentation score

 > A layout score of 1 means all files in the file system are laid out optimally on disk (i.e., all blocks of any given file are laid out consecutively one after the other), while a layout score of 0 means that no two blocks of any file are adjacent to each other on disk

+---

+## Rare Patterns of Ransomware

+Besides sequence of Read / Write / Create / Unlink / Erase Operations, what other things can ransomware do?

+---

+### Corrupting MFT / Inode Table (Indexing)

+> attack that encrypted the Master File Table (MFT) of victims, but did not unlock it after payment.
+Encrypting the MFT renders the content of a hard drive unusable, and is rarely used among ransomware families.

+This can be used to test the resilience of storage system.

+- After partially corrupted disk, how much unencrypted data are there?

+---